xhep-lab/ideal/README.md

 </h1>

 <div align="center">
-<i>This is a header-only C++ implementation & Python bindings of the uniform minimum variance unbiased estimator (UMVUE) for a Poisson likelihood in the context of collider physics. </i>
+<i>Header-only C++ implementation & Python bindings of the uniform minimum variance unbiased estimator (UMVUE) for a Poisson likelihood in the context of collider physics. </i>
 </div>

 ## ✨ Install